 The Philippines and Indonesia both issued tsunami warnings after a powerful 7.8 magnitude earthquake struck off Mindanao.
-At least three people were killed by collapsing buildings in the Philippines.
+At least 32 people were killed and more than 200 injured.

 The powerful earthquake caused substantial damage on the Philippine island of Mindanao Image: Edwin Espejo/AFP

-Tsunami warnings were issued after a 7.8 magnitude earthquake struck off the coast of Mindanao, the Philippines, on Monday morning.
+A 7.8 magnitude earthquake struck off the coast of Mindanao in the southern Philippines on Monday morning, killing at least 32 people.

 Philippine President Ferdinand Marcos Jr. said authorities were moving fast to coordinate disaster response.